Workride Max Overview (Welcome, Process, Considerations, Quick Start)

 Next Steps: As your lease concludes, Workride will contact you directly to discuss your ‘Next steps’ options in regards to ride equipment ownership.

-Implementing our process into your organization is straightforward, and the Workride team is here to support you every step of the way, ensuring maximum success.
+Implementing our process into your organisation is straightforward, and the Workride team is here to support you every step of the way, ensuring maximum success.
 We work with your HR and Payroll teams to set up a clear procedure for managing the ride ...